 The deep web is a vast realm of miscellaneous information and dead websites that makes up the majority of the internet.
 However, it also consists of an anonymous space in which criminal activities like drug dealing, arms trading, and bidding on your sensitive and private information occur daily.
 With most companies implementing work from home orders in the wake of COVID-19 restrictions, the risk of data breaches and stolen records has increased dramatically.
-Research has shown that 37% of employees working from home have fa
+Research has shown that 37% of employees working from home have faced an increase in potential phishing attack risks, due to the increased reliance on remote communication in companies.

 In 2019, 25 million records were lost to the Dark Web including individual, medical and corporate records subjected to the increasing reach of data breaches.